dansmyers/IntroToCS-2020/Examples/1-Hello_World/Calculation_Practice.md

 The Japanese yen currently trades for about $.0094.

 I'm a sucker for regional fast food items.
-It turns out that you can get **chocolate fries** at [McDonald's in Japan](https://www.eater.com/2016/1/19/10790586/mcdonalds-chocolate-fries-japan) (they are officially known as "McChocolate Potatoes").
+It turns out that you ~can~ could get **chocolate fries** at [McDonald's in Japan](https://www.eater.com/2016/1/19/10790586/mcdonalds-chocolate-fries-japan) (they are officially known as "McChocolate Potatoes").
 Are they any good?
 Maybe not, but they cost only 330 yen as a side item.

 ![](https://cdn.vox-cdn.com/thumbor/WMJG04bu5nCmDiQ5mh0_chXelTY=/247x0:787x405/1820x1213/filters:focal(247x0:787x405):format(webp)/cdn.vox-cdn.com/uploads/chorus_image/image/48592139/McDonald_s_Chocolate_Fries.0.0.jpg)